 How does this help increase conversions?

-Simple, when you make the use of this color psychology (that has truly stood the test of time) on your CTAs, landing pages and website design you basically give your customer's psyche a slight nudge in the right direction.
+Simple, when you make the use of this color psychology (that has truly stood the test of time) on your CTAs, landing pages and website design you basically give your customer’s psyche a slight nudge in the right direction.
+For additional psychology hacks you can implement on your landing page, read our free ebook:

 When marketers and designers spend precious moments deciding on what color their landing page needs to be, it isn’t ludicrous at all, in fact there’s some method to this madness.